named-data/ndn-tools/tools/dump/README.md

 Usage example:

-1. start NFD on local machine
+1. start NFD on the local machine
-2. create an IPv4 UDP tunnel to a remote machine
+2. create a UDP tunnel to a remote machine
+3. run `sudo ndndump`
-3. cause some traffic going on the tunnel
+4. cause some NDN traffic to be sent/received on the tunnel
-4. execute `sudo ndndump`
+5. observe the output of `ndndump`

 For more information, consult the manpage.